Clarifai/docs/docs/clarifai-basics/glossary/generative-ai.md

 ### Machine Learning Bias

-Bias in machine learning can occur from intentional or unintentional biased data or algorithms making incorrect assumptions, leading to skewed decisions.
+Bias in machine learning can occur from intentionally or unintentionally biased data or algorithms making incorrect assumptions, leading to skewed decisions.
 Understanding and addressing this bias ensures fair and accurate treatment for all customers.

 ### Midjourney